GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

     **never take your hands out of the BSC** until you have removed your second layer of gloves.
     If you forget something and need to exit the BSC to grab it, do a glove change.

-1. When starting up your BSC hood to do virus work, make sure that you have enough seriological pipettes, tips, and other plastics.
+1. When starting up your BSC hood to do virus work, make sure that you have enough serological pipettes, tips, and other plastics.
 You want to make sure that you don't have to take your hands out of the BSC.
 Add them now if needed.
 2. Make sure that you have all of the plates, tubes, filters and other things that you need.
 You may want to